Congratualations to the 2022 FLY Recognition Award Recipients!

 The following criteria describe guiding principles of a Diversity & Inclusion Champion, reflecting work that takes place at Yale University.

-- Values and respects the well-being of people in achieving workplace goals, with a focus on matters involving work-life balance, diversity and inclusion, and accessibility
+- Values and prioritizes the well-being of people in achieving workplace goals, with a focus on matters involving work-life balance, diversity and inclusion, and accessibility

 - Advocates for business models that create positive change and an inclusive workplace, including antiracist policies

 - Embraces and promotes an understanding of cultural diversity and other individual differences in the workforce

 4. Advocate for Belonging

-The following criteria describe guiding principles of an Advocate for Early Career Professionarls, reflecting work that takes place at Yale University.
+The following criteria describe guiding principles of an Advocate for Early Career Professionals, reflecting work that takes place at Yale University.